dotnet/coreclr/Documentation/design-docs/inline-size-estimates.md

 Note that it's entirely possible that `Overhead > CalleeSize`, so that `CallerSize' < CallerSize`, that is the inline not only results in faster code but also in smaller code.
-Indeed this state of affars is increasingly common with that advent of modern programming styles that emphasize building functionality out of lots of small procedures.
+Indeed this state of affairs is increasingly common with that advent of modern programming styles that emphasize building functionality out of lots of small procedures.